 My guy is a pretty adventurous eater, for a four-year-old, but he still has his challenges.
 He hates spicy.
 With very few exceptions, he doesn’t like his food to touch.
 And he will randomly decide to not like a food today that he loved yesterday.

-With a bowl, he can pick out whatever random items he finds offensive, and I can pretend not to see that happening.
-We can avoid any avocado-location-related meltdowns.
+Like with a sushi bowl, he can pick whatever random items he finds offensive out of his burrito bowl.
+And I can pretend not to see that happening.
+We avoid any avocado-location-related meltdowns, and everyone’s happy!

 Sophia has been working her face off on this book for such a long time, and I am so excited to finally have a copy in my hands!
 The book is gorgeous, and the recipes are so much fun!

 This Chipotle-Lime Veggie Burrito Bowl is just the start of the deliciousness in her book.
 A bunch of other bloggers that I love have shared other delicious recipes.
 Here are a few to check out: